-- When attaching a new base pad to the paper tray, align the edge of the base pad with the front edge of the depressed section on the paper tray as shown above. - When mounting the bank ASSY, first insert the four tabs into the openings in the paper tray and then press the inside of the bank ASSY so that the latches snap into place.
+- When attaching a new base pad to the paper tray, align the edge of the base pad with the front edge of the depressed section on the paper tray as shown on page 6-61. - When mounting the bank ASSY, first insert the four tabs into the openings in the paper tray and then press the inside of the bank ASSY so that the latches snap into place.

-6.1.16 Routing of the Harnesses, Flat Cables, and Ink Supply Tubes
+6.1.20 Routing of the Harnesses, Flat Cables, and Ink Supply Tubes